open-forest-observatory/ofo-itd-crossmapping/README.md

 ## Analysis workflow

 Scripts that run the workflow are intended to be sourced (or run interactively) in their entirety.
 They are located in the `workflow/` folder of this repo.
+The steps of the workflow, in order, are described below, along with a references to the scripts that implement them and the data files they operate on.

 ### Select plots to use for the analysis